Pre-School Unit

 Staff ratio 1:8

-Please note between the hours of 8am and 4pm where an Early Years Teacher (EYT)/ Early Years Professional (EYP) or a Qualified Teacher Status (QTS) is working directly with the children, the ratio can be 1:13 as stated in the Early Years Foundation Stage.
+Please note: Between 8am and 4pm, where an Early Years Teacher (EYT), Early Years Professional (EYP), or Qualified Teacher (QTS) works directly with the children, the ratio may be extended to 1:13 in line with the Early Years Foundation Stage (EYFS).

 Inside the pre-school unit